Raketa (hydrofoil): Ukraine

 More than 150 ships overall in use on Dnieper, Danube and Bug until 1990s, then most of these ships were sold or scrapped.
 Some were preserved as memorials (for example Raketa-7 in Vylkove) or as private property not available for passenger use.
 Some attempts were made to launch new routes in 2019–2020 with the first irregular services from Kyiv to Kaniv launched in 2021 and first regular services from Kyiv to Kaniv and Chornobyl planned for 2022.
-Due to Russian full-scale invasion of Ukraine in 2022 this plans were postponed indefinitely.
+Due to Russian full-scale invasion of Ukraine in 2022 these plans were postponed indefinitely.